DomVinyard/blog/_drafts/2021-06-25-remain-indoors.md

 We can go back further.
 Humans are descended from a species called Homo Erectus.
 They were pretty great really, anatomically similar to us, skilled with stone tools, and we've found [one of their houses](http://news.bbc.co.uk/1/hi/sci/tech/662794.stm) in Japan.
 It's not quite as solid as the one in France but the post-holes are well dug.

-_Inside_ is therefore a technology that we inherited from our ancestors.
-John Rick, Archeologist from Stanford tells us this about Homo Erectus:
+_'Inside'_ is therefore a technology that we inherited from our ancestors.
+John Rick, Archeologist from Stanford tells us about Homo Erectus:

 > They had the idea of actually making a structure, a place where you might sleep.
 It represents a conceptual division between inside and outside.